 Scaffold erected to one side of the property – 3-6 hours.
 Depending on access difficulty

-Installation of panels to one side of the roof – 4 hours.
+Installation of panels on one side of the roof – 4 hours.

 Installation of all electrics including an inverter – 3-6 hours depending on the property.